Texas State Bobcats football: Everett Withers era (2016–2018)

 Former North Carolina head coach Everett Withers was hired as Texas State's head coach on January 6, 2016.
 Withers, who was serving as head coach at James Madison in the FCS at the time of his hiring, is the first African American to hold the position of head football coach at Texas State University.
 In 2016, Withers' first season, the Bobcats compiled a 2–10 record.
-The Bobcats broke the all-time attendance record at their home opener on September 24, 2016 with 33,133.
+The Bobcats broke the all-time attendance record at their home opener on September 24, 2016, with 33,133.
 In 2017, Withers' second season, the Bobcats again recorded a 2–10 record.
-Withers entered the 2018 season with an overall record of 4-20.
-Withers was fired as the head coach for football on November 18, 2018 with a 7-28 record as head coach.
+Withers entered the 2018 season with an overall record of 4–20.
+Withers was fired as the head coach for football on November 18, 2018, with a 7–28 record as head coach.
 Defensive Coordinator Chris Woods became the interim head coach for the season finale.

 Jake Spavital era (2019–2022)

 On November 28, 2018, Jake Spavital was hired to replace Withers as Texas State's head coach.
-Spavital previously served as the offensive coordinator/quarterbacks coach at West Virginia from 2017–2018.
-The Bobcats lost to No. 12 ranked Texas A&M 41-7 in the program's first game under Spavital.
+Spavital previously served as the offensive coordinator/quarterbacks coach at West Virginia from 2017 to 2018.
+The Bobcats lost to twelfth-ranked Texas A&M 41–7 in the program's first game under Spavital.
 Under the direction of Jake Spavital, the Bobcats improved their rushing output by 65 percent, averaging 131.2 yards per game, and averaging 369.7 total yards and 27.7 points per game.
 These totals were the most yards gained for the Bobcats since 2015 and the most points scored since 2014.
 The third-youngest head coach in the NCAA Division I FBS in 2021, Spavital took the reins at Texas State on November 30, 2018, after overseeing some of the nation's most prolific offenses.
 He is Texas State's 20th head coach since the program began.
 Texas State fired Spavital following the 2022 season.
 In four years, Spavital's teams went 13–35 overall and did not appear in a bowl game.

 G. J. Kinne era (2023–present)

 On December 1, 2022, G. J. Kinne was hired to replace Spavital as Texas State's head coach.
-Kinne previously served as head coach of The University of the Incarnate Word.
-In his only season as head coach, he lead the Cardinals to a 12-2 record and a share of the Southland Conference championship.
-UIW earned a first round bye and the No. 7 seed in the 2022 FCS playoffs, where they eventually lost in the semifinals to the No. 3 seeded North Dakota State Bison.
-He previously served as the co-offensive coordinator and quarterbacks coach for University of Central Florida.
+Kinne previously served as head coach of the University of the Incarnate Word, as well as the co-offensive coordinator and quarterbacks coach for University of Central Florida.
+In his first season, Kinne led the Bobcats to an 8–5 record and their first bowl game appearance in the program's history.
+Texas State defeated Rice in the SERVPRO First Responder Bowl, 45–21, on December 26th, 2023.